Margin & Markup Calculator

 Which is more useful — margin or markup?

-Margin is preferred in financial analysis and accounting because it directly shows what percentage of revenue is profit.
-Markup is more commonly used in retail and purchasing when you need to calculate the selling price from cost.
-Both metrics complement each other.
+Margin is preferred in financial analysis, P&L reporting, and accounting because it shows what percentage of revenue is profit.
+Markup is more common in retail and procurement when calculating the selling price from cost.
+Most financial software defaults to margin.

 How do I calculate selling price from a target margin?